 Insider Tip – Time your trip to the cathedral to catch the elusive figures of the Three Kings that peek out of the astronomical clock sharp at 01.00 PM and 03.00 PM

 Gamla Stan, or the historic city center of Stockholm, is a must see while in Sweden.
 It is home to a fascinating collection of medieval buildings that are divided by beautiful cobblestone streets and tiny alleyways.
 Slottsbacken, the highest hill in Gamla Stan, hosts the iconic Royal Palace and a few other baroque buildings.
 Västerlånggatan and Österlånggatan, two of the main shopping destinations in the city, are also located here.

 Best of Gothenburg Tour

 You might be wondering why attractions like the Gothenburg Botanical Gardens haven’t featured on our list yet.
-Well, that’s because we recommend the Best of Gothenburg Tour as one of the top things to do in Sweden.
-A professional photographer joins you for your tour and shows you how to click some of the best holiday pictures that are sure to become star attractions on your social media profiles.
+Well, it is indeed on our list of one of the top things to do in Sweden.
+We recommend choosing a tour that comes with a professional photographer who can show you around and also click some of the best holiday pictures that are sure to become star attractions on your social media profiles.
 Apart from teaching you how to click that perfect photograph, the tour also takes you to some of the most beautiful lookout points and attractions in the city.
 Highlights include Maritiman, Little Boom, Feskekorka walks and Kingsgate Avenue.